dhh1128/codecraft.co/how-to-point-in-code.md

     comment: |
       Trev: thanks for the thoughtful comment.

       Perl labels are interesting.
-I had run across them once before, and the use case that I saw for them was the same one described in the post you linked--transferring control with precision in nested loops.
+I had run across them once before, and the use case that I saw for them was the same one described in the post you linked &mdash; transferring control with precision in nested loops.
 I have never seen an answer to that problem that's as elegant as the one Perl offers.
-The alternatives in other languages--pure gotos, or nested loop state variables with conditionals--are uglier and far less clear.
+The alternatives in other languages &mdash; pure gotos, or nested loop state variables with conditionals &mdash; are uglier and far less clear.

       Are there other scenarios where you like to use them?